SIMEXP/lab-documentation/source/alliance_canada/hpc.rst

 Questions ?
 :::::::::::

-If you have any issues using compute canada, don't hesitate to ask your questions on the SIMEXP lab slack in ``#compute_canada`` channel!
+If you have any issues using Alliance Canada, don't hesitate to ask your questions on the SIMEXP lab slack in ``#alliance_canada`` channel!